aswanth-aswanth/enlite_machine_task/README.md

 # enlite

 ## Overview
 This project is a web application built with a React.js frontend (using Vite) and a Node.js backend.
-The application is designed to perform real-time polling that integrates a voting system and a chat feature.
+The application is designed to perform basic crud using mern stack.

 ## Table of Contents
 - [Getting Started\](\#getting-started)